 Top 5 business opportunities in Kenya

-Here are the 5 best business opportunities in Nigeria.
+Here are the 5 best business opportunities in Kenya.
 These business opportunities are considered as ‘safe’ investments, since the demand far exceeds the current supply volume.
 Most of these businesses have a more-than-decent room for improvement and will generally provide generous ROI.

 As mentioned previously, the Kenyan government has been gradually implementing industrial policies to encourage development in the manufacturing sector.
 Kenya aims to increase its share of products in the regional market from 7% to 15%.
 Over the past years, various reforms have been set forward to promote the development of medium to large scale manufacturing firms.
 Manufacturing of engineering products, garments and fertilizers are among the most promising investment opportunities the country has to offer.